Are you interested in joining the HelpAge global network? Here is some useful information before you apply.

 The HelpAge global network is a worldwide partnership working with and for older people globally, with a special focus on low and middle-income countries.
 Our mission is to promote the wellbeing and inclusion of older women and men, and reduce poverty and discrimination in later life.

-From small grassroots groups to large international bodies, our network brings together more than 130 organisations across more than 80 countries.
+From small grassroots groups to large international bodies, the network brings together more than 130 organisations across more than 80 countries.
 We focus on a range of areas, including health and care, social protection, advocacy and humanitarian response.

 Population ageing is transforming the world we live in.
 Together, we have a unique opportunity to drive this process and make sure all older people can lead dignified, healthy and secure lives.